justinthelaw/uds-rke2/README.md

 ## Usage

+> [!IMPORTANT]
+> This entire repository assumes that you have root access, and all scripts and actions are run as root.
+Use `sudo su` to activate a root shell.

 This section provides minimal context and instructions for quickly deploying the base UDS RKE2 capability.
 See the [DEVELOPMENT.md](docs/DEVELOPMENT.md) for instructions on how to further develop UDS RKE2.

 ### Virtual Machines